vanessacleary/vanessacleary-Ms1-2021/README.md

 * I created a colour scheme of Indian red and White with shades of apricot to for clickable elements on the website.
 I chose to keep the website crisp and clean with block colors.
 As the website is a membership service I wanted to ensure key information was not missed and there was very little distractions on the website.
       * Red has over 50 color shades and is color that symbolizes passion, the heat of energy, passion and love to name a few.
       * Yoga & Meditation is part of peoples lifestyle filled with passion, engery and love so after the the colour change I was delighted to use red for the accessability it brought to the website and meaning of color aligns with the brand.
+      * The color white symbolizes White purity cleanliness, freshness, and simplicity.
+It also associated with a new beginning or a fresh start whic aligns with what new concept Balance is offering for with online classes.

 **Typography**
 * I chose 'Nunito' from Google Fonts.
 I chose this font because: